Traditional succession planning dooms your company to failure. V3

 • The selection process is flawed or doesn’t exist.

 • Exiting of failing leaders takes too long or doesn’t happen.
 A weak or non-existent succession process results in failing leaders remaining.
+There is no pool of qualified successors.

 What are the three fundamental changes that must be made to succession planning?

-• Board directors and C-Suite executives need to be up-to-speed on the day they assume accountability and decision making authority.
+• Board directors and C-Suite executives need to be up-to-speed on the day they assume accountability and decision-making authority.

 • The potential successors need to learn, develop themselves, and be assessed prior to day one.